Quantum coherence of relic gravitons and Hanbury Brown-Twiss interferometry: Stimulated versus spontaneous emission

 which also demands $e^{4 r_{k}} ( 1 - e^{- 2 r_{k}}) \sin^2\gamma_{k} < e^{- 2 r_{k}}( 1 - e^{- 2 r_{k}}) \cos^2{\gamma_{k}}$.
 In analogy with Eq. (\ref{INS20}), if $\gamma_{k} \to 0$ the previous inequality is always verified even in the limit $r_{k} \gg 1$.
 But unfortunately the limit $\gamma_{k} \to 0$ can only be realized in the exact de Sitter case (see Eq. (\ref{degA20})) or if we consistently tune $\chi_{k} \to (\delta_{k} +\theta_{k}/2)$ for all modes that exceed the Hubble radius.
 Conversely, without fine-tuning, Eq. (\ref{degA24a}) implies $\gamma_{k} \simeq - \pi\epsilon/2$ in the quasi-de Sitter case and Eq. (\ref{INS22}) demands

 In the second term we can always neglect the $\epsilon^2$ correction which is small with respect to $1$; from the remaining terms we have $1 < r_{k} < (1/6) \ln{[4/(\pi^2\epsilon^2) -1/2]}$ i.e. $r_{k}< 2.15$ for $\epsilon = 0.001$.
-This condition is therefore unphysical since the average multiplicity of the gravitons produced during inflation would be negligibly small and this would imply that the tensor modes are not amplified in comparison with the scalar modes.
+This condition is therefore unphysical since the average multiplicity of the gravitons produced during inflation would be negligibly small and this would imply that the tensor modes are not amplified in comparison with the scalar modes\footnote{It should be clear that the value $\epsilon = 0.001$ has not been randomly chosen.
+In the concordance paradigm the slow-roll parameter epsilon is related to the tensor-to-scalar ratio $r_{T}$ (not to be confused with $r_{k}$) as $r_{T} = 16 \epsilon$.
+Since $r_{T}$ must be smaller than $0.07$ (or even $0.05$) \cite{BICPL} we also have that epsilon must be conservatively of order $10^{-3}$.
+The addition of gauge fields in the game may increase $r_{T}$ but may also affect the scalar mode so that, in this case, it is possible to show that $r_{T}$ must be bounded from below (i.e. $10^{-3} < r_{T} < 1$ \cite{mg1}).}.

 The result of Eq. (\ref{INS22b}) is, in some sense, pleonastic since the relic gravitons potentially observable today (for instance in the audio band) are all inside the effective horizon (i.e. $k\tau\gg 1$) and, in this limit, $\gamma_{k} \neq 0$ for independent reasons.
-Again the statistics can never become sub-Poissonian unless the average multiplicity of gravitons produced during inflation is negligible\footnote{The present results are at odd with the claim of Ref. \cite{KS} (obtained in the single-mode approximation) where the authors suggest that the analog of $\gamma_{k}$ is generically vanishing.
+Again the statistics can never become sub-Poissonian unless the average multiplicity of gravitons produced during inflation is negligible\footnote{The present results are at odds with the claim of Ref. \cite{KS} (obtained in the single-mode approximation) where the authors suggest that the analog of $\gamma_{k}$ is generically vanishing.
 This is only true provide the phase of the coherent state is tuned in a way that the squeezed contribution is exactly cancelled.}.
 Inside the Hubble radius the phases are determined by the pair of conditions

 where $z= a_{re}/a_{ex}$, $q= k/{\mathcal H}_{re}$ and $\nu_{\pm}(k) = k(\tau_{ex} \mp \tau_{re})$.
 In Eqs. (\ref{IN16}) and (\ref{IN17}) the corresponding expressions have been simplified in the limit $ z \gg 1$ and $k/{\mathcal H}_{re} < z^2$ so that the squeezing phases are given by